Tremont, Camino, Carson, and Henson share the same underlying structure and functionality. This guide applies to all these templates.

 - Paragraph Margin - Adjust the space between paragraphs.
 This includes paragraphs in page descriptions and gallery captions.

-- Excerpt and Meta Font tweaks - Adjust elements on the Blog Page.
+- Excerpt and Meta tweaks - Adjust elements on the Blog Page.

-- Label Font - Style the Album Page's Share button.
+- Label tweaks - Style the Album Page's Share button.

-- Quote Font - Style the Quote Block.
+- Quote tweaks - Style the Quote Block.

 Tip: Blog Pages have additional text options.

 With responsive design, you can set certain text to scale up or down depending on browser width.
 This helps your text look good in any browser.
 Here’s how you’d do this for Heading 1 text: